proteus-core/ecosystem/README.md

 This repository aims to contain software tools, benchmarks, and other scripts useful for installing, using, extending, and evaluating Proteus.

+First, make sure that you clone this repository recursively with `git clone --recurse-submodules` or fetch the submodules before building the container with `git submodule update --init --recursive`.

 ## Docker setup

 There should be a central Dockerfile that installs the bare minimum setup for running simulations.